iluwatar/30-seconds-of-java/README.md

 For new snippets the general implementation steps are:

-* Update one of the section for example`AlgorithmLibrary.java` with the new code snippet.
+* Create new class inside section-package for example`algorithm.BubbleSortSnippet.java` with the new code snippet.
-* Add a test for the new code snippet in `AlgorithmLibraryTest.java`.
+* Add a test for the new code snippet in `algorithm.BubbleSortSnippetTest.java`.
-* If you want to create new section then create new class and tests for it.
+* If you want to create new section then create new package, class and tests for it.
 * Finally, insert the new snippet into this `README.md`.
 * Submit pull request against `master` branch.